Ciela-Institute/PQM/README.md

 ## Example

 We are using 100 regions.
-Thus, the DoF is 99, our expected $\chi^2$ peak of the distribution is 97, the median is 99, and the standard deviation should be 14.07.
+Thus, the DoF is 99, our expected $\chi^2$ peak of the distribution is 97, the mean is 99, and the standard deviation should be 14.07.
 With this in mind, we set up our example.
 For the p-value, we expect to be between 0 and 1 and a significantly small p-value (e.g., $< 0.05$ or $< 0.01$) would mean we reject the null hypothesis and thus $x$ and $y$ do not come from the same distribution.

 Our expected p-value should be around 0.5 to pass the null hypothesis test; any significant deviation away from this would indicate failure of the null hypothesis test.